LukeGrahamLandry/harder-core-mod/README.md

     - when warm, drinking water cools you down
     - extremes give you hypothermia (slow move/attack) or heat stroke (nausea) both cause weakness and deal damage
     - craft charms to hold in your inventory for immunity to different temperatures
-- Air Quality (displayed above food when poor)
+- Air Quality (displayed above food when not full)
     - reduced by smelting and placed torches, raised by time spent outside
     - too low quality causes nausea, hunger and damage
 - Water (displayed above food)
-    - deceases over time, more in hot biomes
+    - decreases over time, faster in hot biomes
     - drink water bottles, potions or milk (or go for a swim or eat melon) to increase
     - hold lots of water in a hydro flask (upgrade your flask to automatically drink while in your inventory)
     - too low causes nausea and damage